Mark Winston Griffith, Board Chair

 Reggie Shuford, Board Vice Chair

 Reggie Shuford became executive director of the ACLU of Pennsylvania in September 2011.
 Prior to joining the ACLU-PA, he served as the director of law and policy at the Equal Justice Society (EJS), a national racial justice strategy group.
 From 1995-2010, Reggie served as senior staff counsel in the national ACLU’s Racial Justice Program.
 During his tenure there, he was the ACLU’s chief litigator in challenges to racial profiling, leading national litigation efforts and consulting with ACLU state affiliates and others in cases of “driving while black or brown,” airport profiling, and profiling related to the war on terror.
 Reggie is a graduate of the University of North Carolina’s School of Law in Chapel Hill, where he was his graduating class president.
 In 2009, he received the Law School’s Distinguished Alumnus Award.
 Reggie is a former Harvard Law School Wasserstein Public Interest Fellow and received the 2014 Minority Business Leader Award from the Philadelphia Business Journal and the 2014 Humanitarian of the Year Award from the William Way LGBT Community Center.
 In 2015, Reggie was selected as a CBSPhilly GameChanger, named Diverse Attorney of the Year by the Legal Intelligencer, and received the Philadelphia Business Journal’s LGBT Business Advocate Award.
 He is the recipient of the 2016 Living Legal Legend Award from Penn State Law’s Black Law Students Association and the 2016 David M. Rosenblum GLBT Public Policy Award from the Pennsylvania Bar Association’s GLBT Rights Committee.
 Reggie was named one of Philadelphia’s Most Influential African Americans of 2016, 2017 and 2018 by the Philadelphia Tribune.
 Reggie currently resides in Philadelphia, Pennsylvania.

 Carlos Valverde, Officer

-Carlos Valverde is the state director of the Colorado Working Families Party, and former co-director of Colorado Progressive Coalition with Jason McKain, the late Free Speech TV development director.
+Carlos Valverde is the Southwest Regional Director of the Working Families Party, and former co-director of Colorado Progressive Coalition with Jason McKain, the late Free Speech TV development director.
 A bridge-builder and principled strategic planner who is focused on building power by finding the common good, Carlos has deep roots in Colorado, and spent two years serving with the Peace Corps in Nicaragua.
 Carlos currently resides in Denver, Colorado.

 Sarah Van Gelder, Officer